The locomotive story starts in 1930. This year the Lines Bros introduced a couple of train sets.

 Drive shaft (1)

 With an ingenious system drives shafts were fitted on the Puff Puff.
-If you are missing such a shaft, I do have some spare shafts.

 In 1973, near the end , Tri-ang removed the drive shafts.